 So far, we’ve only covered the tip of the geometric iceberg.
 There are hundreds of ways to implement geometric patterns into designs.
 It can be an overwhelming process to narrow down a design, but it might be helpful to select a geometric pattern first.
 Let’s zero in on actual geometric shapes and patterns you could consider.

 Adding a border to your design is likely the most simple yet effective geometric pattern to implement.
 Borders can segment elements of design while adding structure.
 Be daring and add a double border of differing colors.

 Another simple and highly popular geometric pattern, stripes can be super versatile.
 Use them horizontally, vertically, diagonally.
 Intersect them or use them haphazardly for a more abstract look.

 A chevron pattern is an inverted V pattern that repeats, resulting in a continuous zig-zag.
 This popular design is often seen in clothing and interior decorating.

-This classic pattern consists of a repeating four-point shape that resembles a dog’s tooth – hence the name.
+This classic pattern consists of a repeating four-point shape that resembles a dog’s tooth, hence the name.
 Houndstooth is most commonly seen in black and white, although other colors can be used.

-Spirals can be quite hypnotizing and bold in a design.
-Traditional spirals consist of swirly lines, but you can go abstract with spiral dots.
+Spirals can be quite hypnotizing and bold in design.
+Traditional spirals consist of swirly lines, but you can also go abstract with spiral dots.
 Start with bigger dots on the outside of the spiral and gradually decrease the dot size until you get to the center.

 A honeycomb design consists of repeating hexagonal shapes either stuck together or with spacing in between.
 Mimicking a literal honeycomb, this geometric pattern is highly trending for interior and website design projects.
 Keep it simple with a black and white honeycomb pattern, or go bold with a yellow gradient for an authentic honeycomb feel.